Entanglement, Soft Modes, and Celestial Holography

 where $\mathcal{E}[q]$ and $p[q]$ are a measure and probability distribution over the functions $q$.
 Further, $\tr\tensor[^R]{\rho}{}[0, q]=1$.

-To isolate a block, we must fix the Milne asymptotic charge.
-In \cite{CMR:2023}, we do so using a path integral representation of $\tensor[^{\rMilne}]{\rho}{}[0]$.
-We find the blocks $\tensor[^R]{\rho}{}[0, q]$ differ in their edge mode background \labelcref{eq:AEq}, while sharing identical quantum fluctuations (due to the theory being free) \cite{Donnelly:2015hxa,Donnelly:2014fua}.
-More precisely, we argue for the unitary relation
+Isolating blocks $\tensor[^R]{\rho}{}[0, q]$ by fixing the Milne asymptotic charge in a path integral representation of $\tensor[^{\rMilne}]{\rho}{}[0]$, we find the blocks differ in their edge mode background \labelcref{eq:AEq}, but share identical quantum fluctuations (due to the theory being free) \cite{Donnelly:2015hxa,Donnelly:2014fua}.
+This leads to the unitary relation \cite{Chen:2024kuq}

 Consequently, the von Neumann entropy of \cref{eq:dnsMatBlockDecomposition} decomposes into two independent pieces \cite{Donnelly:2014fua,Donnelly:2015hxa}